 - 2431.
 Distinctive Trouble Signals.
 Trouble signals shall be distinctive from alarm signals and shall be indicated by the continuous operation of a sounding appliance or, where there is supervisory attendance at all times, by a suitable coded signal.
 An audible trouble signal may be common to several supervised circuits. - 2432.
 Silencing Switch.
 A switch for silencing the trouble signal sounding appliance may be provided only if it transfers the trouble indication to a lamp or other acceptable visible indicator adjacent to the switch.
-The visible indicator shall remain operated until the silencing switch is restored to its normal position unless the audible trouble signal will be obtained when a fault occurs without restoring the switch to normal.
+The visible indicator shall remain operated until the silencing switch is restored to its normal position unless the audible trouble signal will be obtained when a fault occurs without restoring the switch to normal, or unless the audible trouble signal is again energized upon correction of the fault.